Picnic games are an absolute godsend when it comes to elevating your day out with friends or family.

 Maybe it’s just me but I find today’s digitally focused world fairly insular.
 Take a look around at restaurants, bars, shopping malls and you will find a generation of people with their faces stuffed into a phone or a tablet.

 We are gradually forgetting what life was like before the invention of these technologies where interaction with peers was face to face and not through social media.
 People love to like pages such as I’m a child of the 90s but more often than not they never practice what they preach.

 Picnic games are a way of combatting this.
 Reclaiming outdoor space for the purpose of interaction and social bonding through games and activities is a way to elevate your picnic to the next level.
 It’s all well and good smashing your picnic menu out of the park but to serve up a truly memorable shindig we need to step our games up, literally.

 Below you will find a selection of my favorite picnic games.
 Each one will be suitable for most environments whether it be the park, the beach, or even your back garden.
 They are designed to be cheap, practical, sometimes competitive and sometimes with no purpose at all except pure fun.

 Picnic Games for Kids

-Hot Potato – There are many versions of this game where the idea is not to be left holding the ball.
+There are many versions of this game where the idea is not to have the ball in your possession at the end.
 Kids especially love the water version where a water balloon is set inside a device and a timer is set to explode the balloon at any moment.

 This is the game that I bring out when I want a nice quiet journey home after my picnic because the kids have crashed.
 Admittedly you need a lot of space to get the best from Frisbee golf but it can be played at closer quarters too if needs be.

-Paddle and racket sports are a well established fun time activity but they weren’t always accessible to younger people.
-Not everyone has the hand eye coordination needed to play the more traditional games with siblings or other family but Jazzminton offers an element that serves as a leveler.
+Paddle and racket sports are a well-established fun time activity but they weren’t always accessible to younger people.
+Not everyone has the hand-eye coordination needed to play the more traditional games with siblings or other family but Jazzminton offers an element that serves as a leveler.

 Picnic Games for Adults